-Through a series of courses that emphasize hands-on and immersive learning, students will develop the knowledge and skills that will serve as a springboard for students who have a desire to start, run, or grow their own personal, family-owned business, or entrepreneurial project.
+Through a series of courses that emphasize hands-on and immersive learning, students will develop the knowledge and skills that will serve as a springboard for students who have a desire to start, run, or grow their entrepreneurial project.

 Students who pursue entrepreneurship are required to complete a second business major in a functional discipline.
 These include accounting, economics, finance, general management, human resources management, marketing, operations management, and supply chain management.